nygeog/beh_public/meetings/readme.md

 * Using DateTime, adjust the GPX file timestamps to local Brazil time (+3), have them in GMT currently.
 * Add timestamp labels for hours
 * Consider adding OpenStreetMap labels using Maplex or some coded label generation script.
-* Add Day of week (Friday…) to dated map title?
+* Add Day of week (Friday…) to dated map title
-* Scale bars for very tiny GPS trace extents?
+* Scale bars for very tiny GPS trace extents
 * Rerun the export mxd scripts
 * Misc